 The Early College Program is designed for juniors and seniors who have exhibited the dedication to academics necessary to complete a college curriculum while also completing their secondary education requirements.
 Students accepted into the program will have the opportunity to receive their high school diploma and their Associate of Arts and Science degree in General Studies from Central Virginia Community College in two years.
 Each year's cohort class will consist of 24 students.
 Of the 24 students, eight (8) slots will be reserved for the top eight (8) applicants from each high school (16 total).
 The final eight (8) slots will be filled by the remaining top eight (8) applicants regardless of high school.
 A selection rubric based on current high school G.P.A., scores on the CVCC Compass assessment in mathematics and English, teacher recommendations, attendance history, and the general quality of the application packet will be used to rank all applicants.
 CVCC officials will assess and rank the applications.
 Parents/Families will be responsible for tuition fees to CVCC.
-Lynchburg City Schools will provide transportation to and from the students' high school to CVCC, the campus on which all classes will be the same.
-CVCC classes will begin at 8:00 a.m. and conclude by 1:00 p.m.
-A shuttle bus will return students' daily schedules will be the same.
+Lynchburg City Schools will provide transportation to and from the student's high school to CVCC, the campus on which all classes will be held.
+The school division will also pay textbook costs.
+All students will complete the same courses, and all students' daily schedules will be the same.
 CVCC classes will begin at 8:00 a.m. and conclude by 1:00 p.m.
 A shuttle bus will return students to their high school campus in time for 7th period and after-school activities.
 All Early College students are eligible to participate in any extra-curricular sports and activities at their high schools.
 The Early College Program will follow the CVCC calendar for all Early College courses, including observing the same holidays and academic breaks (fall, semester, and spring).
 CVCC staff will use the 10-point LCS grading scale.